 Tourist Police - (0-24): (+36 1) 438 8080

 Airport Ferihegy - general (flight information) number: (+36 1) 296 7155

 Information about local and international trains: MÁVDIREKT (+36 1) 371 9449

-Official currency is Hungarian forint (Ft, HUF).
+The official currency is the Hungarian forint (Ft, HUF).
 You will find some shops, hotels and restaurants displaying prices in both HUF/Ft and euros and many are likely to accept payment in euros, but if you pay in EUR, you will not always get a favourable exchange rate.
 You can change the major currencies to forint at the hotel reception.
 (However, the hotel provides only limited exchange services.)
-You may check out the offer of the money exchange bureau, accessible from Fashion Street.
+You can check out the offer of the money exchange bureau, accessible from Fashion Street.

-American Express, Diners Club, Eurocard, MasterCard and Visa are accepted in hotels, restaurants, larger shops and department stores.
-Visa Electron is also accepted in many shops and department stores.
+American Express, Diners Club, Eurocard, MasterCard and Visa are accepted at hotels, restaurants, larger shops and department stores.
+Visa Electron is also accepted at many shops and department stores.